esheldon/xshear/README.md

 osum_i:     sum of \Delta\Sigma_x * weights in  radial bin i.
 dsensum_i:  sum of weights times sensitivities
 osensum_i:  sum of weights times sensitivities
+scinvsum_i: sum of weights times sigma_crit^-1 from p(z) samples
 ```

-In the above, the weights of each source are used as follows.
-Let the weight
+In the above, and for shear_units="deltasig" or sigmacrit_stype="sample", the
+weights of each source are used as follows.
+Let the weight of a source be
-of a source be *weight_source* and the weight for a lens-source pair *w* be the
+*weight_source* and the weight for a lens-source pair *w* be the source weight
-source weight times 1/\Sigma_{crit}^2 for that pair.
-Then dsum_i is the sum
+times 1/\Sigma_{crit}^2 for that pair.
+Then dsum_i is the sum over sources j
-over sources j in radial bin i
+in radial bin i

+For shear_units="shear", the weights are equal to weight_source.

 ```
 w_j    = weight_source_j/\Sigma_{crit}^2